samlawski/flask-auth-demo/README.md

 ### 🖥 Setting up the project environment

-First, make sure to have Python 3 installed.
+First, make sure to have Python 3 installed. **Mac** should come with it preinstalled.
+If not, you should use something like [Homebrew](https://brew.sh/) to install the latest version.
+On **Windows 10**, you can install the latest version of Python simply from the Microsoft Store app.
+For Linux, follow [the instructions here](https://docs.python-guide.org/starting/install3/linux/).

 Then setup and activate your virtual environment:

 #### Linux & Mac